Norgestimate-Ethinyl Estradiol Birth Control Pills

 Pretty much every kind of prescription birth control comes with a tiny risk of allergies, including Norgestimate Ethinyl Estradiol.
 The symptoms are usually mild and include rashes, itching, dizziness, trouble breathing, and swollen lips, throat, or tongue.
 Depending on your medical history, hormone-based birth control may not be for you.
 It’s important to discuss your medical history with your physician or one of our helpful Pandia Health Patient Care Advisors before you get started on Norgestimate Ethinyl Estradiol.
 This is especially the case if you’ve experienced troubles such as cancer, heart disease, blood clotting, diabetes, or high blood pressure.

 Norgestimate Ethinyl Estradiol should be available at just about any pharmacy in your area.
 It does require a prescription from a doctor, though.
 If you’re hesitant to approach your family doctor about Norgestimate Ethinyl Estradiol, or simply crave the privacy, discretion, and ease of the internet, give Pandia Health a try.
 We have licensed doctors in every state we operate in.
 We also accept many forms of insurance here at Pandia Health.
 If you choose to pay out-of-pocket, Norgestimate Ethinyl Estradiol is quite affordable because it’s a generic brand.
 You can also save by choosing one of several other Norgestimate Ethinyl Estradiol generics, such as Estarylla, Femynor, Mono-Linyah, MonoNessa, Previfem, or Sprintec.
-We offer many payment options for the ultimate in convenience.
+No insurance?
+No problem.
+We have many payment options to fit your needs.

 Norgestimate Ethinyl Estradiol uses a blend of two hormones, estrogen and progestin, to make your body think it’s pregnant so a real pregnancy won’t happen.
 It’s super easy to use.
 Simply take one pill every day, at the same time each day.
 Many women find that taking Norgestimate Ethinyl Estradiol before bedtime or just after their evening meal helps reduce nausea and other side effects.
 After taking 21 days of white active pills, you’ll switch to seven peach-colored ones.
 These are inactive pills with no hormones that are there to get you in the habit of taking your pill every day.

-Some women believe that birth control pills like Norgestimate Ethinyl Estradiol can cause long-term fertility issues.
-This isn’t true, however.
-If you change your mind about having a baby, you should return to full fertility within a cycle or two after stopping.
+Some women worry that birth control pills like Norgestimate-Ethinyl Estradiol can cause long-term fertility issues.
+This isn’t true.
+If you want to have a baby soon, just stop the medication and you should return to full fertility within a cycle or two after stopping.